Celtics Coach Ime Udoka Reportedly Facing Suspension for Violating Team Rules

 Report: Ime Udoka facing possible suspension for violating team rules originally appeared on NBC Sports Boston

-The Boston Celtics might be without their head coach to begin the 2022-23 NBA season.

-ESPN's Adrian Wojnarowski reported late Wednesday night that Ime Udoka is facing possible disciplinary action — including a significant suspension — for violating organizational guidelines.
-It is unclear at this time what team rule(s) Udoka violated.
+ESPN's Adrian Wojnarowski reported late Wednesday night that Ime Udoka is facing possible disciplinary action -- including a significant suspension -- for violating organizational guidelines.

+Wojnarowski went on to add overnight that internal discussions have included suspending Udoka for the entirety of the 2022-23 season.

+Shams Charania of The Athletic reported early Thursday morning some of the details behind the situation.

 Local